What is Carer’s Allowance?

 - If you care for more than one person, you can only claim Carer’s Allowance for one of them.

 - Claiming Carer’s Allowance may affect the benefits that the person you care for is entitled to.
 If you get Carer’s Allowance, they will stop receiving any severe disability payments that are paid with their benefits.
 It may also impact their eligibility for council tax support.

 - If you were entitled to Carer’s Allowance before making a claim, you can ask for it to be backdated for up to three months.

-- If you’ve received Carer’s Allowance for at least 22 weeks, you can take up to four weeks’ break from caring and still receive the benefit if you, or the person you’re caring for, goes on holiday.
+- If you have received Carer’s Allowance for at least 22 weeks, you can take up to four weeks’ break from caring and still receive the benefit.

-- If you, or the person you’re caring for, goes into residential care or hospital, you can still get Carer’s Allowance for up to 12 weeks.
+- If you, or the person you’re caring for, goes into residential care or hospital, you can continue to get Carer’s Allowance for up to 12 weeks.

-Sometimes you'll need information about any benefits that the person you are caring for receives.
+Sometimes you’ll need information about any benefits received by the person you are caring for.
 If there is any doubt, you can help them find out what they’re receiving by encouraging them to contact the Department for Work and Pensions (DWP).

 If they lack mental capacity, and have a Power of Attorney (POA) in place, speak to their attorney about their benefits.

 If there is no POA in place, but they would like you to deal with the DWP on their behalf, you can apply for the role of Appointee.
 This gives you responsibility for making, and maintaining, any benefit claims.